anybox/anybox.recipe.odoo/README.rst

-It is meant for release processes, and as such includes some consistency checks to avoid as much as possible issuing a frozen configuration that could be different from what the developper just tested.
+It is meant for release processes, and as such includes some consistency checks to avoid as much as possible issuing a frozen configuration that could be different from what the developper or release manager is assumed to have just tested.
 Namely:

 * it works only in offline mode (command-line ``-o`` flag).
 This is to avoid fetching new revisions from VCSes or PyPI